Plumsail/forms-docs/Public/general/data-security.rst

+.. title:: Data protection and security in Plumsail Forms (public forms)

 .. meta::
-   :description: How we protect your data
+   :description: How we protect your data - application security, data security, business transactions, GDPR

 Data protection and security in Plumsail Forms (public forms)
 =================================================================